 If you suffer from migraine, you are used to headaches.
 But you may one day have a headache that is not a migraine but a sign of another health issue.
 Any sudden onset (thunderclap) headache or unusual symptoms should justify a visit to the emergency department.

-If you have chronic migraine, it may become difficult to separate the attack from your baseline
+If you have chronic migraine, separating the attack from your baseline may become difficult

-People with chronic migraine (CM) have very few headache free days per month (See this post).
+People with chronic migraine (CM) have very few headache-free days per month (See this post).
 Some have a headache every single day.
-For some, this baseline headache looks like a mild migraine, and it becomes difficult to know when an attack is really starting.
+For some, this baseline headache looks like a mild migraine, and it becomes difficult to know when an attack is starting.

 Migraine attacks tend to occur more frequently during sleep as we age

-According to research, migraine attacks occurring during the night or early morning get more and more frequent after the age of 30.
-Sleep patterns change over the lifespan and this seems to impact migraine.
-Remember though that headaches linked with sleep may have other causes that should be evaluated by a physician (See this post).
+According to research, migraine attacks occurring during the night or early morning become more frequent after the age of 30.
+Sleep patterns change over the lifespan, and this seems to impact migraine.
+Remember that headaches linked with sleep may have other causes that should be evaluated by a physician (See this post).

 Treating early increases the chances of controlling the attack

-Most people with migraine tend to treat their attacks too late, for many reasons.
+For many reasons, most people with migraine tend to treat their attacks too late.
 Follow the Treat Early principle, and see if your success rate increases.
 (See this post)

 Some migraine attacks may require a combination of two medications

 The chemical inflammation of migraine may require a stronger approach.
-The Canadian Headache Society Guidelines recommend to combine NSAIDs and triptans if only one is not sufficient.
+The Canadian Headache Society Guidelines recommend combining NSAIDs and triptans if only one is insufficient.
 Anti-nausea drugs may be added as needed.
 (See this post)

 Pills sometimes are not enough.
 For severe attacks, consider other options that bypass the gut

-Nasal sprays, injections, suppositories and even neuromodulation devices may be used if the pills do not work or if there is severe nausea.
-Options with a faster onset can sometimes be more effective to interrupt the migraine cascade in time.
+Nasal sprays, injections, suppositories, and even neuromodulation devices may be used if the pills do not work or there is severe nausea.
+Options with a faster onset can sometimes be more effective in interrupting the migraine cascade in time.
 (See this post)

 If you have frequent attacks, you should consider preventive approaches

-The frequent use of acute medications for migraine is associated with chronification (even more frequent attacks).
-Medication overuse headache is a complex problem, and if you see that you are heading that way, keep a diary and discuss preventive options with your health care provider.
-(See this post, this one and this one)
+The regular use of acute medications for migraine is associated with chronification (even more frequent attacks).
+Medication overuse headache is a complex problem, and if you see that you are heading that way, keep a diary and discuss preventive options with your healthcare provider.
+(See this post, this one, and this one)

 Mayans L, Walling A. Acute Migraine Headache: Treatment Strategies.
 Am Fam Physician.
 2018;97(4):243-51.